Gubchik123/obsidian-movie-search-plugin/README.md

 > You can get an API key from [developer.themoviedb.org](https://developer.themoviedb.org/reference/intro/authentication).

+> You can use both "Access Token Auth" (JWT) and "API Key Auth".

 ##### Include adult

 Enable or disable the inclusion of adult content in the search results.